LIBERATING FOOTBALL TRAVEL

 Like Gretna, Annan then played in the Carlisle & District League south of the border.
 Further gerrymandering of the gazetteer saw Annan then join the South of Scotland League, then the East of Scotland – while fielding their reserve side against clubs from Dumfries and Stranraer.

 While the team bus driver has been kept on his toes, the one constant in all this has been Galabank, the club’s riverside home since 1953, replacing the previous Mafeking Park.
 Near the river the town is named after, the ground in turn has in turn provided the club with one of its nicknames, the Galabankies.
-It recently also hosted South of Scotland club Mid-Annandale, otherwise based in Lockerbie – yes, that Lockerbie.
+It previously also hosted South of Scotland club Mid-Annandale, otherwise based in Lockerbie – yes, that Lockerbie.

 Neat Galabank was the main factor in the Scottish League choosing Annan over four other candidates, including Edinburgh City, after the controversial demise of Gretna in 2008.
 Scottish Cup finalists in 2006, missing out on the trophy on penalties, Gretna had been bankrolled by a Walter Mitty character known as Brooks Mileson, a life-long Carlisle fan later to die, penniless, in his own garden pond.